bahrus/json-merge/README.md

 These two components can also be useful for demo pages that use html markup as the primary way of demonstrating the functionality of specific types of components, which we categorize below.

-xtal-insert-json.js is ~1.5KB minified and gzipped.  xtal-json-merge.js is ~820b minified and gzipped.
+xtal-insert-json.js is ~1.2KB minified and gzipped (not counting a common utility mixin used by multiple xtal-* components, such as xtal-fetch mentioned below).  xtal-json-merge.js is ~820b minified and gzipped.
 Both require importing via ES6 Modules.

-The two files are combined into one IIFE file, json-merge.js, which can be imported via a classic script tag.
-This combined file is ~2.0kb minified and gzipped
+The two files, plus the common utility mixin mentioned above, are combined into one IIFE file, json-merge.js, which can be imported via a classic script tag.
+This combined file is ~1.9kb minified and gzipped

 ## Mission